 As Molly’s numbers started to fall and our laughter subsided, Rebecca said, “I think God was showing us He could heal her if He wanted to.
 But it was not His purpose for her or for us.”

-Today is Molly’s tenth birthday.
+Today is Molly’s 10th birthday.
 It’s hard to believe.
 Sometimes it even seems this week never happened.
 But it did and our lives continue to be forever changed by little Miss Molly Ann.
 Rebecca wrote a lot in her journal in those days after Molly went Home and I did too.
 Together she and I wrote a book about Molly’s story called A Symphony in the Dark, which was published on her first birthday.

-Next week we will share a post with more about Molly’s homegoing on Tuesday the 19th and the joys that await all of us one day in Heaven.
+Next week we will share a post with more about Molly’s homegoing on Tuesday June 19 and the joys that await all of us one day in Heaven.
 More photos of that day, quotes from Rebecca’s journal and mine, the truth that sustained us all, plus an amazing story of a little girl who knows what happens when babies and children die.
 You won’t want to miss it.